ConfTool Glossary

 Poster: Form of a submission; usually encompasses an abstract of one or two pages.

-Presenter: Person that presents a contribution to the conference.
+Presenter: Person that presents a contribution at the conference.
 Although not compulsory, often the submitting author of a contribution is also the presenter.

-Program Committee (PC, Steering Committee, Conveners): Executive board of the event; responsible for the course of the conference, the program.
+Program Committee (PC, Steering Committee, Conveners): Executive board of the event; responsible for the academic program of the conference.
 The PC is usually made up of the chairs and the reviewers of a conference.
-In the PC-Meeting they decide on the acceptance and rejection of submissions.
-Some conferences also have further reviewers who are not members of the program committee.
+In the PC meeting, they decide on the acceptance and rejection of submissions.
+Some conferences also have additional reviewers who are not members of the program committee.

-Registration (Phase): The phase of a conference in which users can create accounts (i.e. Registration of New ConfTool Users) and register for conference activities (i.e. Registration for Conference Participation).
-At registration, the user fills out their personal data and their preferred options for booking and payment.
-Once successfully registered, the participant automatically receives a confirmation and can print out their bill.
+Registration for Participation (Phase): The phase of a conference in which users register for conference activities (i.e. registration for conference participation).
+During the registration process, users fill out their personal data and their preferred options for booking and payment.
+Once successfully registered, participants automatically receive a confirmation and can print out their bill.

-Review : A reviewer’s evaluation of a submission with a recommendation to the program committee (PC) as to whether or not the submission should be accepted for the event.
-Usually, a least two experts review a submission.
-On the basis of the results the acceptance of the review will be decided by the Chair (acceptance status).
+Review: A reviewer’s evaluation of a submission with a recommendation to the program committee (PC) as to whether or not the submission should be accepted for the event.
+Usually, at least two experts review a submission.
+On the basis of the results, the acceptance of the submission will be decided by the Chair (acceptance status).

-Reviewing: Users registered as reviewers in ConfTool view and download the allocated submissions, and submit their evaluation.
+Reviewing: Users registered as reviewers in ConfTool inspect and download the allocated submissions and submit their evaluation.

-Reviewing (Phase): The conference phase in which Conference Committee review and rate conference submissions.
+Reviewing (Phase): The conference phase in which reviewers review and rate conference submissions.

-Reviewer / Expert: Someone who can view and evaluate submissions to a conference that have been assigned by a Chair.
+Reviewer / Expert: Someone who can inspect and evaluate submissions that have been assigned to them by a Chair.
 Reviewers can „bid“ for certain submissions, which means they can apply for those reviews.
-In the system, the role of the reviewer will be given by the administrator.
+In the system, the role of the reviewer will be given by Conference Administrators or Chairs.

-Search function: One can filter what is entered and search for terms and definitions in all overview lists.
+Search Function: You can set filters and search for terms and definitions in all overview lists.

 Server Time: The system clock of the server on which ConfTool is hosted.
-In the Pro version a different time zone can be set for any conference event and the according deadlines will apply.
-The server clock may be adjusted on the "Main Setup" page, which may be accessed from the "Settings" page.
+In ConfTool Pro, a different time zone can be set for any conference event and the according deadlines will apply.
+The server clock can be adjusted on the "Main Setup" page, which can be accessed from the "Settings" page.

 Session: see Conference Sessions.